 That chair is an important chair as there is always a 2-footed or 4-footed bottom plopped in that chair.
 Terry and I ‘made’ the desk from an old door last year, you can see that post here.

-My first two projects were to stencil 1 of the walls in my room (see this post for the details and to enter the Cutting Edge Stencil Giveaway!) and to reupholster that plaid club chair in a simple linen.
+My first two projects were to stencil 1 of the walls in my room (see my post on stenciling and 8 tips for successful wall stenciling for details and to enter the Cutting Edge Stencil Giveaway!) and to reupholster that plaid club chair in a simple linen.
 You can see the post for tips on reupholstering here.

 I was a newbie to both of these projects, glad I did them but really glad they are done.
 And once again, many thanks to Cutting Edge Stencils for providing me the TeaHouse Allover Stencil and Stencil Kit.